-Business case (20%)
+Business case and likely future benefits (20%)

-- Applicant presents a compelling business case with a sound rational for investment; gives articulate description of market conditions to help assess if the requested level of funding is apt for proposed suite of projects/activities. - Proposal focusses on the products and/or applications relevant to the applicant's interests, or those of its key stakeholders. - Proposal includes examples of achievements in the market to help illustrate the effectiveness of past programming and help assess the suitability of the proposed suite of activities. - If the organization is new to market development, entering a new market or promoting a new wood application, the applicant gives a clear rationale for investment and anticipated benefit(s).
+- Applicant presents a compelling business case with a sound rationale for investment; gives articulate description of market conditions to help assess if the requested level of funding is apt for proposed suite of projects/activities. - Proposal focuses on the products and/or applications relevant to the applicant's interests, or those of its key stakeholders. - Proposal includes examples of achievements in the market to help illustrate the effectiveness of past programming and help assess the suitability of the proposed suite of activities. - If the Organization is new to market development, entering a new market or promoting a new wood application, the Applicant gives a clear rationale for investment and anticipated benefit(s).